grave-dancer/xtal-medusa/README.md

 # crystal-bath
-Video Steganography/Steganalysis for high compressed video files in C++ using DCT and Pixel Value Differencing Hides any binary data inside of a video file.
+Video Steganography/Steganalysis for high compressed video files in C++ using DCT and Pixel Value Differencing.

+Hides any binary data inside of a video file.

-Features functionality for basic error checking Performs statistical detection using K-means
+Features functionality for basic error checking.

+Performs statistical detection using K-means.

 I'm in the process of refactoring this in C++ since there will probably be an upcoming lack of support for C# or Delphi for Linux/BSD, (and those are primarily Windows Languages)